lambduli/reading/README.md

 #### 📚 The Little Typer :star:
 `#book` `#dependent types`

 An excellent book that explains the concept of dependent types and their use expecting very little prior knowledge or experience.
-A very pleasant read and extremely valuable resource.
+A very pleasant read and an extremely valuable resource.